KyleHollands/Data_Analytics__HeartHealth_Case_Study/README.md

 Guiding questions

-● What topic are you exploring?
+* What topic are you exploring?
+The topic I decided to explore for my second data analysis project is to determine what factors can lead to Heart Disease.

-● What is the problem you are trying to solve?
+* What is the problem you are trying to solve?
+Can certain metrics predict Heart Disease.

-● What metrics will you use to measure your data to achieve your objective?
+* What metrics will you use to measure your data to achieve your objective?

-● Who are the stakeholders?
+* Who are the stakeholders?

-● Who is your audience?
+* Who is your audience?

-● How can your insights help your client make decisions?
+* How can your insights help your client make decisions?

 Key tasks